iYadavVaibhav/stem/docs/2-Data-Engineering/big-data.md

 - For API extraction you can use SDK by API provider but this may not scale.
 You can build API call, by making con-current threads or process using Java/Python.
 - For Cache, since it will be granular, it will be huge, use HDFS for scaling.
 - Summarization, use apache spark.
-- Analytics DB, need cocurrent writes, good SQL analytics capability, here MySQL wins over Mongo and HDFS+Impala.
+- Analytics DB, need concurrent writes, good SQL analytics capability, here MySQL wins over Mongo and HDFS+Impala.

 ## Use Case: Product Recommendations

-Consider e-com company XYZ with 20m users and 200k txns a day.
+Consider e-com company XYZ with 20m users and 200k transactions a day.
 XYZ wants to scale by recommending products based on user behaviour.

 - create a pipeline that recommends products based on user transactions.
 Pipeline has a ML model that can give recommendation via API.